All Episodes

 He's the Louisville women's basketball coach.

-And we have two sound bites.
+And we have two soundbites.

-This this guy is fit to be tied because he thinks his team didn't go all out because they got participation trophies.
+This guy is fit to be tied because he thinks his team didn't go all out because they got participation trophies.

-Here's the first of two sound bites.
+Here's the first of two soundbites.

-You gotta have a will.
+You got to have a will.

-Right now, the generation of kids that are coming through.
+Right now, the generation of kids that are coming through, everybody gets a damn trophy.

 You finish last, you come home with a trophy.